We reserve the right to charge a fuel surcharge if gasoline goes above four dollars a gallon.

 What Parents Should be doing:

 This technique will allow students to learn gas/brake, defensive search/scan of intersections, and help to build a good habit of using the turn signals.
-Once the slalom of rows is good, start to pick a parking spot to the left in a row and park in a spot.
+Once the slalom of rows is solid, start to pick a parking spot to the left and park in a spot.
 After left parking is understood, then attempt to park between the lines of a space on the right hand side of a row.
-When the student is comfortable controlling the car generally after a couple of 30 to 60 minute sessions, take your student out to a neighborhood and have them practice stops, turns, remembering to cross check intersections for traffic, looking for signs, signals and potential hazards.
+Once the student is comfortable controlling the car, generally after a couple of 30 to 60 minute sessions, take your student out to a neighborhood and have them practice stops, turns, cross checking intersections for traffic, looking for signs, signals and potential hazards.